 - Cash-like transactions, fees, and purchases made via promotions are not eligible.

-- Payment plans can range from 3-18 months, depending on your creditworthiness, purchase amount, and your account history with Chase.
+- Payment plans can range from three to 18 months, depending on your creditworthiness, purchase amount, and account history with Chase.

 - Your payment amount is calculated in the “minimum payment due” for your card that month.
-If you pay at least this amount, your My Chase Plan payment is covered.
+If you pay at least this amount, your Chase Pay Over Time payment is covered.

 - Purchases earn rewards and points like normal.

-- There are no late fees on your credit card account if you pay the “minimum payment” due, which will cover both the My Chase Plan requirements and the minimum due on your other purchases.
+- If you pay the “minimum payment” due on your credit card account, which covers both the Chase Pay Over Time requirements and the minimum due on your other purchases, there are no late fees.

-How to Set Up a My Chase Plan
+How To Set Up a Chase Pay Over Time Plan

-- Go to the My Chase information hub and log in.
+- Go to the Chase Pay Over Time information hub and log in.

-- Choose the credit card with the purchase for which you want to set up a payment plan.
+- Choose the credit card you want to set up a payment plan for.

 - Choose a plan from the options, and you will pay exactly this amount each month for the agreed time.